MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/grafana-plugin.md

 :::image type="content" source="media/grafana-plugin/grafana-pin-to.png" lightbox="media/grafana-plugin/grafana-pin-to.png" alt-text="Screenshot that shows the Pin to Grafana option in the Azure Monitor metrics explorer.":::

-## New features added with Grafana 11
+## Features supported with Grafana 11

-Azure Managed Grafana now supports Grafana 11 (preview) which adds support for basic logs and using [exemplars](https://grafana.com/docs/grafana/latest/fundamentals/exemplars/) with Azure.
+Azure Managed Grafana includes support for Grafana 11 (preview), which introduces capabilities for basic logs and using [exemplars](https://grafana.com/docs/grafana/latest/fundamentals/exemplars/) with Azure.

 ### Prerequisites